Full-body CT scan: Risks and complications

 The procedure has a low rate of finding disease.
 It can cause confusion regarding incidentalomas.
 It is uncertain how to treat some of them, or if treatment is even necessary.

 The test also cannot detect colors, unlike for example a colonoscopy.

 Society and culture

-These procedures are relatively expensive.
-Possibly high cost: At a cost of US$600 to $3000, full-body scans are expensive, and are rarely covered by insurance.
+At a cost of US$600 to $3000, full-body scans are expensive, and are rarely covered by insurance.
 However, in December 2007, the IRS stated that full-body scans qualify as deductible medical expenses, without a doctor's referral.
 This will likely lead employer-sponsored, flexible-spending plans to make the cost of the scans eligible for reimbursement.